 Remote Utilities offers two license models – per operator and per remote PC.
 The difference between them is shown in the table below:

-You can find more information and examples on our Licensing page.
+You can find more information about licensing on the Compare License page.

 We deliberately focused on the “hub and spoke” setup above because this is what many users migrating from LogMeIn Central are looking for.
 Now you see that you can implement this setup with Remote Utilities as well.